-FLORA OF ICELAND elements: Cornus suecica, dwarf cornel
+FLORA OF ICELAND elements: Cornus suecica, Dwarf Cornel, Skollaber

 Cornus suecica; The dwarf cornel grows in northern Iceland.
 It is a conspicuous plant with opposite arranged leaves.
 It grows in heather lands.
 It is also peculiar: the white "petals" are not petals but merely white leaves.
 The purplish-black tiny elements in the middle are actually the individual flowers.
 Elsewhere this plant grows in Northern Europe (North-Eastern European countries, Germany, Netherlands, British Isles and Scandinavia).
 Other cornels are shrubs but the dwarf cornel is a low herbaceas perennial plant.

-It is a member of the dogwood family(Cornaceae)
+It is a member of the dogwood family(Cornaceae).
+The Icelandic name of this species is Skollaber.

 Text & Photographs by Dick Vuijk